 When you connect to a library online resource from the library web site, this will start an OpenAthens session.
 This will still be active even if you continue your research via Google Scholar.

 Navigate your way to your favorite online resource platform.
 The experience on the different platforms can vary but on some of the most popular platforms, you will have an option to log in with OpenAthens.
 Select your institution from a list and enter your Tyndale username and password.

 Some platforms may ask you to select your federation when logging in, so please select OpenAthens Federation if needed.

-If you haven’t authenticated already you can do so after your Google search.
+If you haven’t authenticated already as a Tyndale authorized user, you can do so after your Google Scholar search.
 You will be able to access any resource in the search results as long as the Tyndale Library subscribes to it.
 To access the resource you will need to select login with OpenAthens, select your institution from the list, and enter your Tyndale username and password.